 - The members-only Sea Cliff Yacht Club (42 The Boulevard) features a clubhouse, restaurant, bars and swimming pools.
 Boat racks are provided for members.

-- The Annual Holiday House Tour, the first Saturday each December, features walks through some of Sea Cliff's lovely Victorian houses. tickets are available at sherlock Homes Realty (305 Sea Cliff Avenue).
+- The Annual Holiday House Tour, the first Saturday of each December, features walks through some of Sea Cliff's lovely Victorian houses. tickets are available at Sherlock Homes Realty (305 Sea Cliff Avenue).